 These are the top 20 things I love about the American Express Business Platinum card.

 - Initial bonus offer.
-The Business Platinum® Card from American Express has an initial offer of up to 75,000 Membership Rewards points.
+The Business Platinum Card® from American Express has an initial offer of 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.

 - American Express Centurion lounge access which is American Express’ own network of lounges in major airports in the U.S. and internationally, plus you get access to American Express (non-Centurion) lounges around the world in places like Latin America and Australia.